UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/README.md

 # UHML ASpace Upgrade Workflows - Overview

+Notes:

-Note: Each list item is further described in a detailed workflow for that process/sub-task.
+1. Each list item is further described in a detailed workflow for that process/sub-task.
 (Eventually these will all be linked below.)
+2. Status indicators will be added noting each subsection's readiness for use as the workflows are drafted and then refined.

 ## Version Upgrades

-[Note: Status indicators will be added noting each subsection's readiness for use as the workflows are drafted and then refined.]

 ### A) September-December: background research / sandboxing and unit tests / etc